What is the difference between ACLS and BLS?

 Training and certification (BLS)

-BLS certification is accessible to a wide range of individuals, including lay rescuers and healthcare providers.
+BLS certification is designed primarily for healthcare professionals such as physicians, nurses, paramedics, and medical students.
+Lay rescuers and workplace responders typically take CPR/AED or CPR/first aid/AED courses instead.
 The training typically takes a few hours and includes hands-on practice to ensure competency in performing CPR and using an AED.

 Advanced cardiovascular life support (ACLS)